Periodic Neural Codes and Sound Localization in Barn Owls: Algebraic signatures of periodic codes

 Observe that $g\equiv g \mod{(k+m)}$ trivially by taking both $s$ and $t$ as the identity.

-We note that the canonical form of the neural ideal of a code fully characterizes the code \cite{CurtoRing}.
+We note that the canonical form of the neural ideal fully characterizes the code \cite{CurtoRing}.
 If two codes are permutation equivalent, we can similarly permute the indeterminants, $x_i$, that appear in the canonical form, so if one canonical form, $\CF(C)$ can be attained from the other, $\CF(C')$ through a permutation of the indeterminants, we say that the canonical forms are permutation equivalent, denoting this equivalence as $\CF(C) \cong \CF(C')$.
 Combining the results of Proposition~\ref{canonicalForm}, Lemma~\ref{closureCF}, and Lemma~\ref{sameSet} allows us to give the canonical form of a $\km$ periodic code on $n$ neurons and that of its convex closure, hence allowing us to determine if any code is permutation equivalent to a periodic code.
-We see that $\CF(C_{k,m}(n)\cup \{\mathbf{0}\}) \supset \CF(C_{k,m}(k+m)\cup \{\mathbf{0}\})$ as well as the generators which define the equivalence relation and those equivalent modulo $k+m$ to the generators of the canonical form of the code on $k+m$ neurons.
+We see that $\CF(C_{k,m}(n)\cup \{\mathbf{0}\}) \supset \CF(C_{k,m}(k+m)\cup \{\mathbf{0}\})$.
+The canonical form $\CF(C_{k,m}(n)\cup \{\mathbf{0}\})$ also contains the generators which define the equivalence relation, and as a result of this equivalence, contains generators equivalent modulo $k+m$ to the generators of $\CF(C_{k,m}(k+m)\cup \{\mathbf{0}\})$.

 \begin{theorem} Let $C_{k,m}(n)$ be a $\km$ periodic code on $n$ neurons and $\overline{C_{k,m}(n)}$ be its convex closure.
 Define $B = \{x_i(1-x_j) \mid i \equiv j \mod{(k+m)} \text{ and } i\neq j\}$.
 Then